AnEntrypoint/hookie/src/components/List.md

 - Dynamically create element using React.createElement
 - Handle empty items array gracefully (render empty list)
 - Each li should have unique key (use index)
-- Support nested lists through style prop (optional)
+- Support nested lists through style prop
 - Text should be rendered as plain text (no HTML)
 - List style type can be customized via style prop
 - Preserve semantic HTML for accessibility
+- Ensure proper contrast ratio for readability
+- Support keyboard navigation
+- Use custom marker colors for visual hierarchy